dudeperf3ct/dudeperf3ct.github.io/content/posts/pipeline_parallelism.md

 math: true
 ---

-The previous blogs in the series introduced the first and simplest degree of parallelism - data parallelism.
-Along with optimization from sharding techniques such as ZeRO, LLMs could be trained on large number of GPUs.
-But what if LLMs are so large (70B+ parameters) that they cannot fit within the memory of single node or even multiple GPUs.
+The previous blogs in [the series](https://dudeperf3ct.github.io/tags/llm-training/) introduced the first and simplest degree of parallelism - [data parallelism](https://dudeperf3ct.github.io/posts/ultrascale_data_parallelism/).
+Along with optimization from sharding techniques such as [ZeRO](https://dudeperf3ct.github.io/posts/ultrascale_zero_deepspeed/), LLMs could be trained on a large number of GPUs.
+But what if LLMs are so large (70B+ parameters) that they cannot fit within the memory of single GPU or even multiple GPUs.
 This is where pipeline parallelism becomes essential.

 The core idea is simple: split the model's sequential layers across multiple GPUs.
 For a 24-layer model and 4 GPUs, you might assign:
 * GPU 1: Layers 1-6